mcosovic/JuliaGrid.jl/docs/src/tutorials/dcPowerFlow.md

 nothing # hide
 ```

-The subsequent step involves performing the LU factorization of the nodal matrix ``\mathbf B = \mathbf L \mathbf U`` and computing the bus voltage angles using:
+Next, we perform the LU factorization of the nodal matrix ``\mathbf B = \mathbf L \mathbf U`` and compute the bus voltage angles using:
 ```@example PowerFlowSolutionDC
 solve!(analysis)
 nothing # hide
 ```

 !!! tip "Tip"
-    By default, JuliaGrid utilizes LU factorization as the primary method to factorize the nodal matrix.
+    By default, JuliaGrid uses LU factorization as the primary method to factorize the nodal matrix.
 The available factorization methods are LL, LDLt, LU, KLU and QR.

 The factorization of the nodal matrix can be accessed using:
 ```@repl PowerFlowSolutionDC